seungkilee-cs/seungkilee-cs/README.md

 I'm interested in:
 Mathematical interpretation of our intuitions and accomplishments in the humanities yet to be operationalized and systemized.
 Building a model that more holistically explains and predicts the world.
-To stack days upon days in hopes that it builds upto me someday.
+To stack days upon days in hopes that it builds up to me someday.
 Clearly and explicitly articulating myself in writing.
 Bring value to people, whatever I do.